VPN protocols explained

 Some VPN service providers have created their own tunneling protocols, such as NordVPN’s NordLynx or Hotspot Shield’s Catapult Hydra.
 Some of these offer better speeds, security, or an improved ability to bypass firewalls.

-The main problem with proprietary protocols is that most of them aren’t open-source, most likely to protect the developers’ work.
-But this also makes inspecting them virtually impossible, and a sense of transparency is lost.
+The main problem with proprietary protocols is that most of them aren’t open-source, most likely, to protect the developers’ work.
+But this also makes inspecting them harder, and, in some cases, a sense of transparency may be lost.

 In comparison, some common tunneling protocols like OpenVPN or WireGuard are open-source.
 This makes them transparent, as anyone who is interested can inspect the source code and verify the security of the protocol.

-However, some protocols, like NordLynx, are just modified versions of the same WireGuard or OpenVPN, so there probably is no need to worry that much about their safety.
+However, some protocols, like NordLynx, are just modified versions of WireGuard or OpenVPN, so there probably is no need to worry that much about their safety.

 VPN protocol comparison